hugoabonizio/callbacks.cr/README.md

-# callbacks
+# Callbacks

-TODO: Write a description here
+**Callbacks** is a simple shard that lets you write callbacks to be run before, after or around a specific method.

 ## Installation